moloch--/reasonably-secure-electron/README.md

 </div>
 ```

-The second instance of `{{label}}` though is used as part of an `onclick=` event, which is a JavaScript event triggered when a user clicks on the HTML tag.
-Therefore for the contents of `onclick=` will be parsed as JavaScript code:
+The second instance of `{{label}}` though is used as part of an `onclick=` event, which is a JavaScript event triggered when a user clicks on the HTML tag:

 ```html
 <li onclick="emitter.emit('setStart', '{{type}}:{{label}}')">